Parth-2412/TheDrive/doc.md

 - AI Node maintains its own master key separate from user keys
 - Each user's processed data is encrypted with the same AI Node master key
 - This allows the AI Node to decrypt and use the data for search/chat while keeping it encrypted at rest
-- Users can revoke AI access by disabling AI features, which prevents future access of their content by AI
+- Users can revoke AI access by disabling AI features, which prevents future access to their content

 **Storage Integration:**
 - AI Node has no direct database - all persistent storage goes through the backend